rrnyquist/ebenezer/_Scripture/ESV/16_Nehemiah.md

 Sallu, Amok, Hilkiah, Jedaiah.
 These were the chiefs of the priests and of their brothers in the days of Jeshua. ^1207

-And the Levites : Jeshua, Binnui, Kadmiel, Sherebiah, Judah, and Mattaniah, who with his brothers was in charge of the songs of thanksgiving. ^1208
+And the Levites: Jeshua, Binnui, Kadmiel, Sherebiah, Judah, and Mattaniah, who with his brothers was in charge of the songs of thanksgiving. ^1208

 And Bakbukiah and Unni and their brothers stood opposite them in the service. ^1209